top of page

 Final Thoughts

 Due to recent issues between the City of Anaheim and Angels owner Arte Moreno, plans to turn over ownership of Angel Stadium to the team owner are dead.
-For the time being and perhaps possibly into the foreseeable future, do not expect any entertainment and housing developments surrounding the Big A, where the Angels will remain through at least 2029 with opt-out options through 2038.
+Perhaps possibly into the foreseeable future, do not expect any entertainment and housing developments surrounding the Big A. While the City of Anaheim and the Angels continue to work out their differences and a state audit is looming, for the time being, the Angels will remain through at least 2029 with opt-out options through 2038.

 Angel Stadium is the 4th oldest yard in the bigs behind Fenway Park, Wrigley Field, and Dodger Stadium.
 It has gone through its share of changes.
 From being enclosed in 1979 to accommodate the Rams to its return to its current form as a baseball-only park, compared to other yards of the post-Camden era, Angel Stadium could use some updates.